 Getting Older, Becoming Venerable.

-As we age, the key to good health is, very simply, your mobility, your own independence, and your balance.
+As we age, one aspect of good health is, very simply, your mobility, your own independence, and your balance.
 Nothing keeps you happy and healthy like the ability to perform the required activities of daily living independently, to dress yourself, feed yourself, work, walk, play bowls, golf, cycle or shop, travel or garden.

 At CSO we enjoy offering care to many people right up to their 90’s who swear that the regular care they receive at the hands of our practitioners has kept them active and in their own home.
 Balance and mobility naturally diminish as we age, but much of that is due to a lack of intelligent, effective care.